BasHTR/bashtr-guidelines/README.md

 - `docs/javascripts/` contains the image viewer, header actions, and external-link behavior.
 - `mkdocs.yml` contains the site settings, navigation, theme options, and asset registration.

 The `community.md` page is reserved for conventions that the guidelines explicitly leave unresolved.
+And the `docs/database.md` is reserved for the database.

 ### Links